 While the changes in the Tax Cuts and Jobs Act generally appear to be favorable with respect to REITs, the extensive changes to non-REIT provisions in the Code may have unanticipated effects on us or our stockholders.
-Moreover, Congressional leaders have recognized that the process of adopting extensive tax legislation in a short amount of time without hearings and substantial time for review is likely to have led to drafting errors, issues needing clarification and unintended consequences that will have to be reviewed in subsequent tax legislation.
-At this point, it is not clear when Congress will address these issues or when the Internal Revenue Service will issue administrative guidance on the changes made in the Tax Cuts and Jobs Act.
+Similarly, the CARES Act was adopted with the intent of providing at least interim relief to U.S. businesses and we hope to take advantage of these measures where appropriate.
+However, the number and scale of the measures and relief provided by the CARES Act makes it difficult to analyze the total impact on REITs generally or our business in particular at this time.
+Moreover, for both of these acts, it is generally recognized that the process of adopting extensive tax legislation in a short amount of time without hearings and substantial time for review is likely to have led to drafting errors, issues needing clarification and unintended consequences that will have to be reviewed in subsequent tax legislation.
+At this point, it is not clear when Congress will address these issues or when the Internal Revenue Service will issue administrative guidance on the changes made in the Tax Cuts and Jobs Act and relief provided in the CARES Act.

-Prospective stockholders are urged to consult with their tax advisors with respect to the status of the Tax Cuts and Jobs Act and any other regulatory or administrative developments and proposals and their potential effect on investment in our common stock.
+Prospective stockholders are urged to consult with their tax advisors with respect to the impact of the Tax Cuts and Jobs Act, the status of CARES Act, and any other regulatory or administrative developments and proposals and their potential effect on investment in our common stock.

-No ruling on the U.S. federal, state, or local tax considerations relevant to our operation or to the purchase, ownership or disposition of our common stock has been requested from the IRS or other tax authority.
+No ruling on the U.S. federal, state, or local tax considerations relevant to our operation or to the purchase, ownership, or disposition of our common stock has been requested from the IRS or other tax authority.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
 The summary is also based upon the assumption that we and our subsidiaries and affiliated entities will operate in accordance with our and their applicable organizational documents.

 The U.S. federal income tax treatment of holders of our common stock depends in some instances on determinations of fact and interpretations of complex provisions of U.S. federal income tax law for which no clear precedent or authority may be available.
-In addition, the tax consequences to any particular stockholder of holding our common stock will depend on the stockholder particular tax circumstances.
+In addition, the tax consequences to any particular stockholder of holding our common stock will depend on the stockholder's particular tax circumstances.
 You are urged to consult your own tax advisors concerning the U.S. federal income tax consequences in light of your particular situation as well as consequences arising under the laws of any other taxing jurisdiction.